voltrevo/monorepo/projects/typed-bytes/examples/Shapes/README.md

 # Shapes Example

-Suppose we were making graphics application where the user can draw shapes on a canvas.
+Suppose we were making a graphics application where the user can draw shapes on a canvas.
 We want to be able to be able to encode the canvas and its shapes so we can save it to disk, synchronize it with a remote display, or what-have-you.

 ## Step 1: Size